Rule Change: Completed

 Overview

-On 27 March 2025, the Australian Energy Market Commission (AEMC) made a more preferable draft retail rule (draft rule).
-This is in response to a rule change request from the Hon.
+On 19 June 2025, the Australian Energy Market Commission (AEMC) made a more preferable final retail rule (final rule) for the Assisting hardship customers rule change.
+This is in response to the rule change request submitted by the Hon.
 Chris Bowen MP, Minister for Climate Change and Energy, as Chair of the Energy and Climate Change Ministerial Council (ECMC) to increase support to people experiencing hardship.

-- increase support and improve outcomes for hardship customers so that they are no worse off, if they do not take up their retailer's deemed better offer.
-This includes not incurring more debt or expenses than is necessary
+- increase support and improve outcomes for hardship customers so that they are not financially worse off if they do not take up their retailer’s deemed better offer.
+This includes preventing hardship customers from incurring more debt or expenses than is necessary

-- improve the reporting and transparency of the type of hardship offers customers are on and assist the AER with monitoring to ensure retailers comply with the proposed rule.
+- improve the reporting and transparency of the type of hardship offers customers are on and assist the AER with monitoring to ensure retailers comply with the final rule.

-The Commission considers that the draft rule contributes to our vision for A consumer-focused net zero energy system, and specifically our consumer priority that seeks to inform, empower and protect consumers individually and as a collective.
-The draft rule seeks to reduce the onus and burden for hardship customers to take action to move to a retailer's deemed better offer due to the many barriers they may face, such as lack of time, literacy or language.
+The Commission also considers that the final rule contributes to our vision for A consumer-focused net zero energy system, specifically our consumer priority that seeks to inform, empower and protect consumers individually and as a collective.
+The final rule will reduce the onus and burden for hardship customers to take action to move to a retailer's deemed better offer, that is, the lowest-priced plan in terms of cost for a customer.

-The Commission considered the issues raised in the rule change request, stakeholder submissions and feedback and opportunities to improve outcomes for hardship customers in line with our assessment criteria.
+The Commission considered the issues raised in the rule change request, stakeholder submissions and feedback and opportunities to improve outcomes for hardship customers in line with our assessment criteria and the impacts to consumers and retailers.
 Our assessment also had regard to promoting equitable energy outcomes across households experiencing hardship in terms of accessing or benefiting from their retailer's deemed better offer.
+The Commission considers the final rule will promote equity, so that hardship customers have the support and protection they need to access and benefit from their retailer’s lowest-cost deemed better offer, particularly those who may face additional barriers to engaging with the market or their retailer.

 Background